ScottEKendall/Microsoft-Platform-SSO/README.md

 _If you do not run this Device Compliance, the user might get the "register your device" when trying to authenticate._

-## Extension Attributes (EA) for JAMF
+## Extension Attributes (EA) for Jamf Pro

-I have an EA script that I use to determine the status of the User(s) registration status and create groups accordingly....
-It is multi-user aware.
-Script can be found [here](https://github.com/ScottEKendall/JAMF-Pro-EAs/blob/main/InTune%20Registration%20Status.sh)
+I have an EA script that I use to determine user registration status and create groups accordingly.
+The script is multi-user aware and can be found here: https://github.com/ScottEKendall/JAMF-Pro-EAs/blob/main/InTune%20Registration%20Status.sh

 ![](JAMF_EA_Registration.png)